A Practical Approach to Interval Refinement for math.h/cmath Functions

-Let us see how this can be used for program verification.
-As a first example, let us consider the question whether the division \verb|z5 = z2 / z4| can give rise to a division by zero.
+\leveltwo{Examples of Constraint Solving} Let us see how this can be used for program verification.
+As a first example, let us consider the question of whether the division \verb|z5 = z2 / z4| can give rise to a division by zero.
 Assume all the intervals are initially full, i.e., they contain all possible numerical floating-point values and all propagators are ready to run.
 We modify the interval associated to \verb|z4| to $[\fmzero, \fpzero]$ and start propagation.
-At some stage the inverse propagator for \verb|cosh| will be called to possibly refine the interval for \verb|z3| starting from the interval of \verb|z4|: a correct propagator correctly capturing a decent implementation of \verb|cosh| will refine the label of \verb|z3| to the empty interval, thus proving that division by zero is indeed not possible.\footnote{As we will see, all the implementations of \texttt{cosh()} we have examined are far from perfect, but none of them has a zero in its range.}
+At some stage the indirect propagator for \verb|cosh| will be called to possibly refine the interval for \verb|z3| starting from the interval of \verb|z4|: a propagator correctly capturing a passable implementation of \verb|cosh| will refine the label of \verb|z3| to the empty interval, thus proving that division by zero is indeed not possible.
+As we will see, all the implementations of \texttt{cosh()} we have examined are far from perfect, but none of them has a zero in its range.